nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-Interactive is a *.interactive.ps1* file opened in the editor.
-Such a file is opened in the special console-like mode designed for typing and invoking PowerShell commands with their output appended to the end of editor text.
+Interactive is `*.interactive.ps1` opened in the editor.
+This file is opened in terminal-like mode for typing commands.
+Commands output is added to the end.

-A new interactive is normally opened from the *Interactive* menu with three
-choices: *Main session*, *New local session*, and *New remote session*.
+Open new interactive from the menu: `Interactive` for the main session (sync execution and output) and `Int.session` for local sessions (async execution and output, using `Profile-Local.ps1` for initializing new sessions).

 An interactive is also opened on entering a nested prompt, for example when PowerShell execution is suspended.

-An interactive works similar to a traditional command console but it is still an editor window with some rules and special hotkeys.

 **Command and output areas**

-Output areas are lines between markers `<#<` and `>#>`.
+- Output areas are lines between markers `<#<` and `>#>`.
-Empty output may be represented as `<##>`.
+- Empty output may be represented as `<##>`.
-Areas between output areas are commands.
+- Areas between output areas are commands.
-The last area is the active command.
+- The last area is the active command.

-Output can be edited as usual text.
-Note that caress modification of marker lines may confuse the interactive tools, syntax highlighting, and etc.
+Everything is just text with the above rules, edit it as needed but keep all markers consistent for correct interactive actions and syntax highlighting.

 **Keys and actions**